python-sdbus/python-sdbus/docs/sync_quick.rst

                            ):
         ...

-Interface class body should contain the definitions of methods, properties and signals using decorators such as :py:func:`dbus_method` or :py:func:`dbus_property`.
+Interface class body should contain the definitions of methods and properties using the decorators :py:func:`dbus_method` and :py:func:`dbus_property` respectively.

 Example::